The Parts Database Query API¶

 If reuse is not needed, key-value pairs can also be passed directly to query functions.

-- the add function
+- the set function

 - passing the query object to the constructor of another query type